Webauthn Attestation and OpenSource Keys

 The Nitrokey 3 is built on the same hardware and software as the solokey.
 This means it is also vulnerable to the same issues.
 Unlike the solokey, the Nitrokey lacks tamper proof hardware - I can open mine quite easily with a spudger leaving no evidence of access.
 The NK3 I own is also a revision of the LPC55S69 which I can confirm is vulnerable to the trust chain bypass.

-• Local software trust chain bypass may be possible
+- Local software trust chain bypass is possible

 Nitrokey 3 Mini